-Hard though it may be to resist when Fido or Mittens look at you with their soulful eyes, it’s best to keep pets out of your bedroom, or at least off your bed.
+Hard though it may be to resist when Fido or Mittens look at you with their soulful eyes, it’s best to keep pets out of your bedroom, or at least off of your bed.
 Sleeping in blankets speckled with pet dander is a sure way to send your allergies into high gear.
 Instead:

 - Give your pet its own bed, preferably outside your bedroom

 - If you can’t bear to lock Mittens out of the bedroom, at least keep her on the floor